cabaletta/baritone/USAGE.md

 # Prefix

+Baritone's chat control prefix is `#` by default.
+In Impact, you can also use `.b` as a prefix. (for example, `.b click` instead of `#click`)

-Baritone commands can by default be typed in the chatbox.
-However if you make a typo, like typing "gola 10000 10000" instead of goal it goes into public chat, which is bad.
+Baritone commands can also by default be typed in the chatbox.
+However if you make a typo, like typing "gola 10000 10000" instead of "goal" it goes into public chat, which is bad, so using `#` is suggested.

-Therefore you can use a prefix before your messages.

-On Baritone v1.1.0 and newer: The prefix is `#` by default.
-Anything beginning with `#` isn't sent, and is only interpreted by Baritone.
-For older than v1.1.0, `#` must be enabled by toggling on the `prefix` setting.

-**Only** in Impact is `.b` also a valid prefix.
-In 4.4, `#` does **not** work, neither does saying the commands directly in chat. `#` works by default in 4.5 (not 4.4).

-Other clients like Kami and Asuna have their own custom things (like `-path`), and can disable direct chat control entirely.
+To disable direct chat control (with no prefix), turn off the `chatControl` setting.
+To disable chat control with the `#` prefix, turn off the `prefixControl` setting.
+In Impact, `.b` cannot be disabled.
+Be careful that you don't leave yourself with all control methods disabled (if you do, reset your settings by deleting the file `minecraft/baritone/settings.txt` and relaunching).

 # Commands

 **All** of these commands may need a prefix before them, as above ^.

 `help` for (rudimentary) help.
-You can see what it says [here](https://github.com/cabaletta/baritone/blob/master/src/main/java/baritone/utils/ExampleBaritoneControl.java#L53).
+You can see what it says [here](https://github.com/cabaletta/baritone/blob/master/src/api/java/baritone/api/utils/ExampleBaritoneControl.java#L47).

 To toggle a boolean setting, just say its name in chat (for example saying `allowBreak` toggles whether Baritone will consider breaking blocks).
 For a numeric setting, say its name then the new value (like `primaryTimeoutMS 250`).
 It's case insensitive.
 To reset a setting to its default value, say `acceptableThrowawayItems reset`.
 To reset all settings, say `reset`.
 To see all settings that have been modified from their default values, say `modified`.